 As part of the waitlist, you will automatically be reconsidered with each subsequent round of applicants until decisions are finalized prior to the start of the entry term.

-For our Global MBA, we only offer admission deferrals under very rare circumstances.
+For our Global MBA students, we only offer admission deferrals under very rare circumstances.
 These generally involve military/veteran deployment or visa denials for international candidates.
 Professional opportunities that arise prior to the start of classes will not be considered for deferral, however we do offer a simple reapplication process for candidates in this situation.
 Accepted students who choose not to attend in the year to which they have been admitted will need to reapply via the reapplication process.

 For our Professional MBA students, we offer the option to postpone your start of classes for up to one semester, i.e. you have applied for an August entry and now want to begin in January.
 Please note that you will be asked to submit your enrollment deposit by your initial deposit deadline and then contact us to revise the start date of your program.
 If you do not begin by the revised start date, you will need to reapply via the reapplication process.